HyphenFrox/stormy-weather/README.md

-# Weather Me
+# Weather Nemo

-Weather Me is a simple weather app that tells the weather of a city through [weatherapi.com](https://www.weatherapi.com/)'s API.
+Weather Nemo is a simple weather app that tells the weather of a city through [weatherapi.com](https://www.weatherapi.com/)'s API.

 # Tech Stack